scrubware/startup/README.md

 ## 🚀 DB deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

-- [ ] **Stores data in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores data in MongoDB** - Data is stored in a persistent MongoDB cluster.
-- [ ] **Stores credentials in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores credentials in MongoDB** - Account credentials are stored in a persistent MongoDB cluster, and passwords are hashed.

 ## 🚀 WebSocket deliverable